carrytheeast/Project_Analysis_of_important_factors_in_the_incidence_of_heart_disease_and_prediction_model/README.md

-Project in 2022(11.09 ~ 11.11) - Analysis of important factors in the incidence of heart disease and prediction model
+Project in 2022(11.09 ~ 11.11) - Simple Model of important factors in the incidence of heart disease and prediction model

 This project was conducted in the fall semester of Pukyong National University's third year.